 - Supportive staff available 24/7

 - and much more!

 There are 14 housing options that are privately owned/operated yet are certified by Illinois.
 University Housing & PCH are comparable in price and, like UniversityHousing, PCH includes dining options, trained staff, and a wide range of amenities and room preferences.

 No matter what, we advise you not to sign more than one housing contract/lease!

 The application process varies for each PCH.
 Schedule a tour today to determine which facility is best for you and to learn about their application process.

 Want to explore options in PCH?
 Visit their website to check out the options at certified.housing.illinois.edu.

+Your I-Promise award can be used for both on-campus and off-campus housing options for continuing students.
 C-U has many rental properties.
 It is critically important that you ask questions and read the fine print before you sign a lease.
-Remember your Fall '22 aid doesn't disburse until the beginning of the term.
+Remember your aid doesn't disburse until the beginning of the term.
 It is your responsibility to plan ahead for any upfront deposits or first month's rent.

 Off-Campus Community Living (OCCL) provides support to students residing in privately owned apartments and homes.

 Thinking about moving off-campus?
 Visit OCCL today at occl.illinois.edu.